philippfrenzel/yii2-wampy/README.md

 Yii2 Asset wrapper for: https://github.com/KSDaemon/wampy.js/

+wampy is a websocket client lib in jquery comparable to autobahnJS.
+The usage is personally a little bit easier, so I prefered to use this instead of autobahnJS.

 Installation
 ============
 Package is although registered at packagist.org - so you can just add one line of code, to let it run!